Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Classical Rotation Number

-Let $B_r$ be the set of regular Liouville tori.
-If $F$ has connected level sets, $B_r$ can be identified with the open subset in $\RM^2$ of regular values of $F$.
-In general, it follows from the action-angle theorem that $B_r$ is a smooth covering above the open set of regular values of $F$ in $\RM^2$.
+\begin{nota} Let $\textup{B}_r$ be the set of regular Liouville tori. \end{nota} If $F$ has connected level sets, $\textup{B}_r$ can be identified with the open subset in $\RM^n$ of regular values of $F$.
+In general, it follows from the action-angle theorem that $\textup{B}_r$ is a smooth covering above the open set of regular values of $F$ in $\RM^2$.
+In order to make our inverse statement precise, we introduce the following definition.